RichardV124/Proyecto-Final-Distribuidos/Front/README.md

-# Inmobiliaria-MarElsa
+# Inmobiliaria
-Proyecto Ingeniería III &amp; DEE
+Proyecto final de Sitemas distrubuidos

 Installation
 *for newbies : Clone or download zip to your machine then hit this :